gmalouf/averruncus/Readme.markdown

 TODO List
 -------

-- Abstract single function specs out to be re-used to test validatePassword()
-- Check/Failure for whitespace character in passwords (or at least start/end of passwords)
 - Accept username/email address optionally and check that variations of it are not contained in password
 - Regexes enforcing Owasp standards (enforcing character class uses)
 - Regexes preventing the most commons patterns of passwords i.e. 'Broncos1!' style (see video/linked articles)